San Fermin 2026: July 6 - 14 | Running of the Bulls tours filling fast | Book your spot |

 The longest and most famous stretch of the running of the bulls route.
 The bulls typically regain their footing and continue at speed.
 This section is popular for first-time runners due to its relative predictability and relative straightness.

-The final section includes the Telefónica Curve (named after telephone wires that traditionally crisscrossed over this section) and the Callejón—the narrow passage leading into the bullring.
+The final section includes the Telefónica Curve and the Callejón - the narrow passage leading into the bullring.
 This section narrows significantly, creating dangerous bottlenecks as runners rush to enter the arena.
 Bulls may be tired but remain extremely dangerous, especially if separated from the herd.
 This area has a history of pile-ups (montones).
+The Plaza de Toros bullring is the end point, but can still be very dangerous as bulls don’t always go immediately into their paddocks.

 Understanding the Bull Run Spain Tradition